RhysGretsch81/mapacheIFT/README.md

 At the beating heart of MapacheSim is a class that is extensible with documented methods that correspond one-to-one with the instructions on the machine.
-A somewhat interesting instruction to look at is the MIPS jump-and-link (`jal`) which is used to jump to a proceedure and store the return address in to the return address register `$ra` (a.k.a. `$31`).
+A somewhat interesting instruction to look at is the MIPS jump-and-link (`jal`) which is used to jump to a procedure and store the return address in to the return address register `$ra` (a.k.a. `$31`).
 The method below is all that is required in MapacheSim to specify the name, operands, behavior, machine code, and assembly format for the `jal` instruction.